 Incorporate Your Knowledge Into Your Therapy Practice

 Whatever path you choose, educating yourself around Highly Sensitive People will undoubtedly benefit your clients and your practice.
-Hopefully, this exploration will also uncover aspect of yourself and your relationships, bringing increased understanding and clarity to your own life as well.
+This exploration will uncover aspects of yourself and your relationships, bringing increased understanding and clarity to your own life, as well as your clients.